ViennaTools/ViennaPS/README.md

 - **TODO: Allow user to configure the rasterization grid parameters (currently hardcoded).**

 ### **2. Applying Gaussian Blurring to Simulate Electron Scattering**
-- Electron scattering effects are simulated by applying two separate Gaussian convolutions:
+- Electron scattering effects are simulated by applying multiple separate Gaussian convolutions:
   - *Forward scattering (small sigma)*: Models short-range diffusion.
   - *Backward scattering (large sigma)*: Models long-range diffusion.
 - The function `applyGaussianBlur2D` performs 2D convolution using a Gaussian kernel:
   - The kernel weights are computed based on a Gaussian distribution.
   - A normalized exposure map is generated to ensure values remain between 0 and 1.
-- **TODO: Extend this to a Multi-Gaussian model.**
+- Method has been extended to a Multi-Gaussian model.
 - **TODO: Support additional scattering models, such as exponential, Lorentzian, or Molière for e-scattering.**

 ### **3. Combining Exposure Contributions**